 Ellie Herman is a Licensed Professional Associate and National Certified Counselor.
 She has a Bachelor of Arts in Human Services from Elon University and her Master of Arts in Clinical Mental Health Counseling from Denver Seminary.
 Her clinical and classroom experience in treating mental health issues includes depression, anxiety, adolescent issues and relationship concerns.
 However, Ellie has received concentrated experience in, and has developed a deep passion for, counseling women struggling with behavioral addictions specific to disordered eating.
 She clearly understands the cycle of addiction, stages of change, and the effects trauma often have on body image and eating patterns.
 She has had the opportunity to collaborate with and learn from nutritionists and physicians from the Eating Recovery Center, a leader in the nation for eating disorder treatment.
-Currently, Ellie is teaching an upper level elective course at Elon University: “Eating Disorders: Diagnosis, Treatment and Prevention.”
+She is a member of the Greensboro Alliance of Eating Disorder Professionals (FED UPP!) and enjoys teaching as an adjunct profession at Elon University: “Eating Disorders: Diagnosis, Treatment and Prevention.”

 One of Ellie’s strengths is that she understands the healing power encompassed in a strong, trusting therapeutic relationship.
 By integrating Cognitive Behavioral Therapy, Solution Focused Therapy and Gestalt Therapy, Ellie offers a versatile experience for the client.
 Congruent with her personality and passions, she also offers art techniques as a form of creative expression and introspection in therapy.
 It is important to Ellie that clients have input in the style of their personal therapy experience, which will lead to a more unique recovery and journey in personal growth.
 Ellie finds great joy in offering a holistic approach to health and recovery through a practical focus on the connectedness between body, mind and spirit.